k98kurz/simple-hooks/readme.md

 The purpose of this package is to provide a simple way to add hooks to functions and methods that trigger before or after the function/method call.

-Only downside is that it breaks static type analysis and related tools.
+Only downside is that it breaks original type analysis and related tools.

 ## Installation